-Free Shipping in Canada starting @ $69* View Info.
+Free Shipping in Canada starting @ $69* View Info - UPS Shipping option during CP Strike.

 Tips to Prevent Your Dog from Eating Poop